Hookae1/azure-tf/README.md

-# azure-tf
-Infrastracture for Azure Cloud
+# Infrastructre for Azure Cloud